WordPress vs Squarespace: How to Know Which One is Right for Your Business

 When to choose Squarespace over WordPress

-• You want an all-in-one website and don’t need highly advanced functionality
+• You want an all-in-one website and don’t need open-ended functionality

 • You want a website platform that’s easy to use and has less of a learning curve